Hurricane Zeta update 8:35 p.m. - Picayune Item

 Hurricane Zeta update 8:35 p.m.

-Major damage at a local dealership has been reported and a school district has decided to close Thursday after Hurricane Zeta passed through Pearl River County.
+Major damage at a local dealership has been reported and another school district has decided to close Thursday after Hurricane Zeta passed through Pearl River County.

 Picayune Mayor Ed Pinero reports that major damage occurred at Paw Paw’s Camper City.
 While a damage assessment is still ongoing, Pinero said no other damage has been reported at this time.